 Tuition resident: $4,410

 University of the Virgin Islands is a historically black institution with a student body of 2,500, located in the heart of the Caribbean.
-For a very reasonable tuition, students can choose among 37 undergraduate and 8 undergraduate degree programs.
+For a very reasonable tuition, students can attend a Caribbean college and choose among 37 undergraduate and 8 undergraduate degree programs.
 Tropical sun and breezes are abundant on campus at John Brewer’s Bay beach.

 11. Camuson College – Greater Victoria, Vancouver Island, British Columbia